juanuranidev/juanuranidev/README.md

 - 🛠️ Currently building Monetro.
 - 👷🏻‍♂️ Working at [Santander](https://www.linkedin.com/company/santandertec/posts/?feedView=all/) as a software engineer.
-- 📫 How to reach me: Found me on [LinkedIn](https://www.linkedin.com/in/juanurani/).
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/juanurani/).
-- 💼 Available for freelance projects! ¿Have an idea?
+- 💼 I'm Available for freelance projects. ¿Have an idea?
 Let's discuss, send me a message.

 Welcome to my world. #BUILDINPUBLIC